RL-OtherApps/willdooit-afex-odoo/afex_integration/doc/index.rst

       - **AFEX Fees Account** - Select an account for expensing AFEX fees.

+      - **Direct Debit Journal** - If this journal settles in Australian Dollars, then settlement can be by direct debit.
+Choose the Odoo Journal used for direct debit payments if you wish this to use this option.
+The account number for direct debit payments will be picked up from this journal.

+      - **Direct Debit by Default** - Enable this if you want direct debit to be the default settlement option.

     * **Advanced Settings**

       - **Debit Methods** - None should be selected.